NOFA-VT has worked with over 30 organic vegetable farmers to track and analyze their field crop specific costs of production.

 Contact Jen Miller with any questions about this project.

-This work was made possible by the USDA Specialty Crop Block Grant Program.
+This work was made possible by the Vermont Specialty Crop Block Grant Program.